St. Louis Blues: Financial problems, near-move, and playoff streak (1970–1987)

 Ralston then filed a $60 million anti-trust lawsuit in U.S. District Court, claiming that the NHL broke federal antitrust laws and breached the duty of good faith and fair dealing by voting to reject the sale and transfer of the Blues to Hunter's group.
 They also requested that the court allow them to give up the team and bar the NHL from interfering with the sale of the team.
-On June 3, Ralston announced that it had no interest in running the team anymore.
-Because they were not required to participate in the 1983 NHL Entry Draft, they did not send a representative, which led the Blues to forfeit their picks.
+On June 3, Ralston announced that it had no interest in running the Blues.
+Because they were not required to participate in the 1983 NHL entry draft, they did not send a representative, which led the Blues to forfeit their picks.
 The day after the draft, the NHL filed a $78 million counter-suit against Ralston, accusing Ralston of "damaging the league by willfully, wantonly and maliciously collapsing its St. Louis Blues hockey operation."
 The NHL also said that Ralston broke a league rule that an owner had to give two years' notice before dissolving a franchise.
-Ralston called the counter-suit "ridiculous" and gave the NHL an ultimatum: if the NHL would not accept Hunter's offer by June 14, Ralston would dissolve the team and sell its players and assets to other teams.
+Ralston called the counter-suit "ridiculous" and gave the NHL an ultimatum: if the NHL did not accept Hunter's offer by June 14, Ralston would dissolve the team and sell its players and assets to other teams.
 The Board of Governors rejected the offer and "terminated" the team on June 13, one day before Ralston's supposed deadline.
 It then took control of the franchise and began searching for a new owner.
 League president John Ziegler said they would try to keep the team in St. Louis.
 However, had the league not found a new owner by August 6, it would dissolve the team and hold a dispersal draft for the players.
-On July 27, 1983, ten days before the deadline, the NHL approved a bid from businessman Harry Ornest and a group of St. Louis-based investors for the team and the arena.
+On July 27, 1983, ten days before the deadline, the NHL approved a bid from a group of St. Louis investors led by businessman Harry Ornest for the team and the arena.
 Ornest had made plans to buy the team as early as March, but built up his efforts in late June to have enough money.
 Ornest immediately reverted the name of the team's home venue to the St. Louis Arena.
 To date, this is the closest that an NHL team has come to folding since the Cleveland Barons merged with the Minnesota North Stars after the 1977–78 season.